Loading...

 Military Leave Details

-This section records the leave timing and reason so HR can process the absence accurately.
+This section captures the leave timeline and service context so HR can process the absence accurately.

 • Leave Type (required)